reserve-protocol/rsd/README.md

 ## What does it do?
 The Reserve Dollar offers normal [ERC-20](http://eips.ethereum.org/EIPS/eip-20) behavior.

 Reserve administers this token and offers issuance and redemption to verified users.
-Once a user has registered with our web portal (not in this repository) and entered information necessary for KYC/AML checks, the user will be eligible to buy and sell RSVD for fiat currency, directly from Reserve.
+Once a user has registered with our web portal (not in this repository) and entered information necessary for KYC/AML checks, the user will be eligible to buy and sell RSVD for fiat currency.
+When a user buys RSVD for fiat through our system, we mint RSVD to give them; when a user sells RSVD for fiat through our system, we burn those RSVD.

 To this end, Reserve controls external admin accounts.
 The admin accounts can mint and burn tokens to represent the on-chain side of these transactions.
-Various admin accounts can also freeze accounts, wipe long-frozen accounts, pause the entire contract, upgrade the contract itself, and update admin addresses.
+Various admin accounts can also freeze accounts, wipe long-frozen accounts, pause the token, upgrade the token, and update admin addresses.

 ## How does it fit together?
 There are three main smart contracts in `contracts/`: `ReserveDollar`, `ReserveDollarEternalStorage`, and `MintAndBurnAdmin`.